Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

 which includes a renormalized effective mass, $m_{\mathrm{eff}}$, together with a renormalized spring constant, $k_{\mathrm{eff}}$.
 For weak interactions, one can expect that $m_{\mathrm{eff}}\simeq 1$, and $k_{\mathrm{eff}}=1-g_{AB}/g_{AA}$ in agreement with mean-field calculations.
 The beyond mean-field corrections to $m_{\mathrm{eff}}$ and $k_{\mathrm{eff}}$ can be estimated using the local density approximation and knowledge of the polaron properties in homogeneous media acquired, e.g., from~\citep{Grusdt2017BosePolaron,Parisi2017BosePolaron,Volosniev2017BosePolaron,Panochko2019MeanField,Jager2020Deformation}.
 To address a more general question of the applicability of Eq.~(\ref{eq:h_eff}), the effective model should be benchmarked against ab-initio numerical data.

 Figure~\ref{fig:Figure_impurity} illustrates such data obtained with the ML-MCTDHB method (see Section~\ref{subsec:ML-MCTDHA}) for the dynamics following a sudden change of $g_{AB}$ at $t=0$.
 It is assumed that the system was in the ground state with $g_{AB}=0$ at $t<0$.
 The figure demonstrates time evolution of the width of the impurity cloud $\langle y^2 \rangle$ for $t>0$.
-One can see that for small values of the final $g_{AB}/g_{AA}$, the effective description of $h_{\mathrm{eff}}$ is nearly perfect, see panel~a).
-This panel also shows $\langle y^2 \rangle$ calculated using the coupled Gross-Pitaevski equations~(\ref{eq:GPA}) and~(\ref{eq:GPB}).
-The conclusion here is that beyond-mean field effects must be taken into account even for weak interactions.
+One can see that for small values of the final $g_{AB}/g_{AA}$, the effective description of $h_{\mathrm{eff}}$ from Eq.~(\ref{eq:h_eff}) is nearly perfect, see panel~a).
+This panel also shows $\langle y^2 \rangle$ calculated using the coupled Gross-Pitaevski equations.
+The conclusion here is that beyond-mean-field effects must be taken into account even for weak interactions\footnote{For strong interactions, beyond-mean-field effects dominate; results obtained with the coupled Gross-Pitaevskii equations are not accurate, and we do not show them in Fig.~\ref{fig:Figure_impurity}b).}.
 For stronger interactions, the agreement between ML-MCTDHB and the effective one-body model is good at short time scales, however, $h_{\mathrm{eff}}$ becomes less adequate at longer evolution times, see panel~b).
 This is expected.
 For strong interactions, the impurity can move outside of the Bose gas, and the effective description must fail.
 This regime is characterized by large energy exchange~\citep{Peotta2013Breathing, Kronke2015Dynamics}, which is not captured by the simple effective Hamiltonian presented here.